jowodo/Int/code/0_preparation/README.md

 | G   | pondus conducti      |
 | g   | conductance          |

+Steps:
+0. extract raw data from a file
+1. create file with each gradient/conductance of sample
+2. create file with sampe, phd and G

 - summarize single sample
     - calculate conductance g for each measurements